geraldmc/geraldmc.github.io/_posts/2016-07-13-luigi-in-orbit.md

 <script src="https://gist.github.com/geraldmc/71606541f4e2983d562d353321080a13.js"></script>

 The result is a list of `(date, sceneID)` tuples filtered such that only dates where less than 20% cloud cover occurred are captured.
 This filtering step is important for later in the processing chain.

 We've searched Landsat for imagery taken between July 3 and July 10, roughly centered on New Orleans, and filtered the result for cloud cover.
-After storing these locally we can begin the next phase.
+The next step is to download the filtered images and process them.
+Landsat 8 imagery acquired before 2015 is downloaded from Google Earth Engine while anything afterwards comes from AWS Public Data Sets.
+Here I am asking for a specific sceneID (returned as the result of the previous search) and requesting bands 3, 4 and 5.

 {% highlight python %}
 >> landsat download